-At our annual meeting of stockholders in May 2016, we held our annual stockholder advisory vote to approve the compensation of our named executive officers (say-on-pay).
-Our stockholders approved the compensation of our named executive officers as described in our 2016 proxy statement with an approval rate of approximately 98% (calculated based on the number of shares voted "For" this proposal divided by the number of shares voted "For" and "Against" this proposal).
-As we evaluated our compensation practices throughout 2016, we considered the strong support our stockholders expressed for our executive compensation program.
+At our annual meeting of stockholders in May 2017, we held our annual stockholder advisory vote to approve the compensation of our named executive officers (say-on-pay).
+Our stockholders approved the compensation of our named executive officers as described in our 2017 proxy statement with an approval rate of approximately 99% (calculated based on the number of shares voted "For" this proposal divided by the number of shares voted "For" and "Against" this proposal).
+As we evaluated our compensation practices throughout 2017, we considered the strong support our stockholders expressed for our executive compensation program.
 As a result, the Compensation Committee decided to retain our general approach to executive compensation.
+In addition, when determining how often to hold a stockholder advisory to approve executive compensation, the Board took into account the strong preference for an annual vote expressed by our stockholders at our 2017 annual meeting.
+Accordingly, the Board determined that we will hold an annual advisory stockholder vote on the compensation of our named executive officers until the next say-on-pay frequency vote.